center-for-threat-informed-defense/adversary_emulation_library/turla/Emulation_Plan/yaml/Carbon_Scenario.md

 - `third.target.ntlm`: The NTLM hash for the third target user.
 - `apache.server.ip`: The IP address of the Apache server.
 - `attacker.host.ip`: The IP address of the attacker's host.
+- `first.epic.id`: The first EPIC implant ID
+- `second.epic.id`: The second EPIC implant ID
+- `first.carbon.id`: The first Carbon implant ID
+- `second.carbon.id`: The second Carbon implant ID
+- `third.carbon.id`: The third Carbon implant ID

+Generally, it’s only possible to task a Caldera agent which is alive and actively checking in with the Caldera server.
+However, due to the integration between the `evalsc2client.py` and the Caldera Emu plugin in this port, the user is effectively tasking the Sandcat agent to task `evalsc2client.py` to task an implant through the Control Server, which makes it possible to task an implant that is not active.
+Therefore, a Caldera requirement was implemented to prevent an ability from executing if the implant tasked in that ability was not actively beaconing in.
+This requirement uses the facts for the EPIC and Carbon implant IDs, which are listed above.

 # RUNNING THE OPERATION